oliveoilexpert/stim/README.md

 Here are some differences:

-1. nexus is more lightweight, ~5kb instead of ~11kb minified
+1. stim is more lightweight, ~5kb instead of ~11kb minified
 2. handler and connected elements do not have to be descendants of the aspect element, connecting them "remotely" via id is possible
 3. aspects can inject other aspects they depend on and instantiate them on their host element, making it easier to avoid inheritance